 Whenever is not possible to avoid a plastic container or plastic item, I use creativity in order to reuse it and give it a more permanent second life to prevent it from becoming land waste.

-When they switched to the Sustainable Development Goals I embrace them as a huge improvement, and the first thing I tackled was the Sustainability Strategic Plan that I developed for the hotels in Barcelona along with Barcelona + Sostenible from the City Hall.
+I began my career in sustainability consultancy for hotels when the United Nations established the initial 8 Millennium Development Goals.
+When the UN switched to the Sustainable Development Goals, I saw it as a significant improvement and immediately focused on developing the Sustainability Strategic Plan for hotels in Barcelona with Barcelona + Sostenible from the City Hall.

 I provide knowledge and create awareness through my channels about the impact of fashion in the environment and society, accessible for everyone.